 A commercial real estate syndicate is a group of private investors who pool their money to finance a large real estate project.
 Syndication allows each investor to participate in a project that requires a down payment larger than any of the investors could individually afford.
 Alternatively, even if you, the sponsor, could afford the down payment, you might choose syndication if you didn’t have the requisite skills and knowledge to operate the property.
 By leveraging your partnerships, syndication allows you to close more deals at the same time.

 The commercial real estate syndication sponsor is responsible for identifying investment properties, arranging the financing, acquiring the property, and overseeing the management of the day-to-day rental operations.
 Whereas the sponsor is quite active in the syndicate, investors are passive and play little role in the deal other than investing.
-For tax purposes, the money investors earn is passive income.
+For tax purposes, the money that investors earn is passive income.

 Tips for Raising Capital Through Commercial Real Estate Syndication